parasharharsh16/Clean-vs-Overlapped-Speech-Music-Detection/README.md

 P.S.
 Do not move to code folder to run the project

 ### Results
-- The results are in the '''evaluations''' folder
+- The results are in the `evaluations` folder
 - csv files contains the evaluation table for all models (for given sample size)
 - plots folder contains AUC ROC plots for all models